Day Care and Preschool offered at Tacoma Day Care and Preschool Association

 Early Childhood Education and Assistance Program is for Pre-school for low-income and at-risk children in Washington State.

-Early Education Programs offered at Mid-Columbia Children's Council in White Salmon
+Early Education Programs offered at Mid-Columbia Children's Council in Stevenson

-Provides Early Head Start (center based) and Head Start for children living in a low-income household.
+Provides Early Head Start (center based), Head Start, and ECEAP for children living in a low-income household.

 Provides Early ECEAP, ECEAP, Early Head Start, and Head Start programs for children pre-natal to 5 years of age at multiple locations in Washington State.